Why Creative Practices aren’t just an "Add-on" for Therapists

 Creativity has been stripped from so much of helping work.
 But creativity is about imagining something different.

 When we make art, write, move, sing, or garden, we're practising something the system cannot control.
 We're insisting on a self that is deeper and richer than our usefulness.
 We're accessing embodied, relational, and ancestral ways of knowing that colonialism worked hard to erase.
-And we're reconnecting with practices that communities have always used to sustain themselves and each other, long before wellness became an industry.
+And we're reconnecting with practices that communities have always used to sustain ourselves and each other, long before wellness became an industry.

 This is why bringing creativity back into our work is one way we can decolonise our practice.
 Not by borrowing Indigenous frameworks without accountability or acknowledgement, but by taking seriously what those frameworks have always known: that health is relational, collective, and constituted in connection to culture, community, and Country.
 That the self capable of caring for others is always already held within community.
 That making things together is not a supplement to healing, it is one of its oldest forms.

 Creative practice, done in community, gives us access to our aliveness and our inner knowing.
-It connects us with our wild, unpredictable, relational selves.
+It connects us with our unpredictable, relational selves.
 And it reminds us why we came to this work in the first place.

 This is what The Flourishing Way is built on.
 If you are curious about what it looks like to bring creative practice into your professional life in a sustained, evidence-informed, and politically grounded way, I would love for you to explore it with me.

 Coming together for creative engagement is how we build something different, don’t you think?